What causes farts?

 That said, it's unlikely that an untrained nose would really be able to sniff out specific bacteria in the gut based on a pungent fart, so it's best to leave that to the professionals.

 What are the best foods to eat?

 The best foods to eat for gut health are brightly colored and fiber-dense.
-“One of the newer leading edges of research is looking at plant chemicals like polyphenols and phytosterols,” Dr. Hartman says.
+“One of the newer leading edges of research is looking at plant chemicals like polyphenols and phytosterols,” says Dr. Hartman.
 These are all fancy words for the colors of vegetables and fruits that feed the bacteria in your gut.
-“Carotenoids (yellows/organs), polyphenols (purples), naringins (orange), and the like all feed the bacteria in your GI tract,” he says, so work towards eating the rainbow in order to feed your gut and promote better digestion with a normal range of farting.
+“Carotenoids are yellow or orange, polyphenols are purple, naringins are orange, and the like all feed the bacteria in your GI tract,” he says.
+Eating the rainbow feeds your gut and promotes better digestion with a healthy amount of farts.

 The next thing to include is fiber.
-“Some of the best forms are root vegetables, artichokes, Jerusalem artichokes, resistant starches (such as from cold cooked potatoes), yams, broccoli, brussels sprouts, and cauliflower,” he says.
-All these are great sources for the right kind of fiber and the right kind of nutrition for your gut.
-So, enjoy these in side dishes, stir-fry meals, salads and more.
+“Some of the best forms are root vegetables, artichokes, Jerusalem artichokes, resistant starches, such as from cold cooked potatoes, yams, broccoli, brussels sprouts, and cauliflower,” he says.
+All of these are great sources of the right kind of fiber and the right kind of nutrition for your gut.
+So, enjoy these in side dishes, stir-fried meals, salads, and more.

-Try eating foods with probiotics, such as Greek yogurt or kefir.
-You can also enjoy Greek yogurt in smoothies, as a bowl for breakfast, as a healthy ingredient in lightened desserts and dips, and more.
+You might also try eating foods with probiotics, such as Greek yogurt or kefir.
+You can enjoy Greek yogurt in a number of creative ways, including smoothies, as a bowl for breakfast, as a gut-healthy ingredient in desserts and dips, and more.

 What are the worst foods to eat?